Skip to main content

 I already have production access to My Health Record.
 Do I need to do this extra conformance?

-No. Ensuring your software products are hardened against cyber security threats is a core part of every business operating in the healthcare sector.
+There is no cost for the Agency’s conformance assessment, and no financial compensation is offered to cover an independent testing service.
 The Agency expects that most software developers who need to conform to the requirements for independent penetration and vulnerability testing are already undertaking this testing as part of their core business and product management.
+However, there may be costs incurred by software developers to implement requirements, depending on whether there is product changes needed to conform.

 Will this affect a healthcare provider’s access to My Health Record?